accessibilitywars/zaw2/content/builds/heal-alac-chronomancer.md

 7. W3 Twisted Castle - You may wish to attempt the button with the statues (left split).
 In this case after the double doors, use {{ skill(id="30769") }} immediately after entering and face them as they will throw hammers, then {{ skill(id="10200") to the next button.
 More skips can be done with an elementalist pair combo using Fiery Greatsword and clever use of portals and blink.
 8. W3 Xera - You are likely to tank this fight.
 This fight is mostly based on positioning. {{ skill(id="10363") }} (Focus Pull 4) is useful when tanking as it allows your team to cleave them more easily.
 9. W4 Cairn - Stability is required for skipping greens.
 Bring {{ skill(id="29526") }} and {{ skill(id="10237") }}.
 10. W4 Mursaat Overseer - Improved alacrity will allow you to claim tiles faster than other class.
-Using {{ skill(id="29830") }} to duplicate
+Using {{ skill(id="29830") }} to duplicate [&BhCUAAA=] will allow you to claim tiles even faster, especially useful in CM.
 11. W4 Samarog - Try to bait as tank as much as possible.
 You can pre-cast your CC such as {{ skill(id="30643") }} (Shield 5) before he pins you down (health bar indicator).
 12. W4 Deimos - Group Aegis is useful on CM.
 I prefer to Group Aegis before casting a Channeled block.
 You can also use manipulations for group aegis.
 13. W5 Soulless Horror - You will be tanking this fight and would definitely appreciate the added toughness.
 Bring {{ skill(id="29519") }} for this fight for the additional CC. {{ skill(id="29830") }} has killed many Chrono Tanks in this fight so spatial awareness is important.